Check out the FREE Preview here.

 By 5th grade, I feel that students should have a working knowledge of the principle parts of speech: nouns, pronouns, verbs, adjectives, and adverbs.
 I also hope that they have begun learning about the functions of these parts of speech, and can identify subjects, direct and indirect objects, and transitive and intransitive verbs.
 However, I have been teaching long enough to know that I must not take anything for granted!
 So, this set will begin with identifying the basic parts of speech, and moving forward from there.

+The first 12 slides of the PowerPoint version contain my instructions for implementation and how I teach sentence diagraming.
 You should find that the use of sentence stems, full sentences, and simple, easy to follow instructions provide differentiation for your SPED and EL populations.
 I do encourage seating arrangements that allow for peer support as well.
 Slides are editable, so if you feel that your scholars are not ready for the sentences provided, you can change them, or remove animations if you need to.

 Best wishes and thank you,